Longinus: Present-day veneration

 Longinus is venerated, generally as a martyr, in the Roman Catholic Church, the Eastern Orthodox Church, and the Armenian Apostolic Church.
 His feast day is kept on 16 October in the Roman Martyrology, which mentions him, without any indication of martyrdom, in the following terms: "At Jerusalem, commemoration of Saint Longinus, who is venerated as the soldier opening the side of the crucified Lord with a lance".
 The pre-1969 feast day in the Roman Rite is 15 March.
 The Eastern Orthodox Church commemorates him on 16 October.
 In the Armenian Apostolic Church, his feast is commemorated on 22 October.

 The statue of Saint Longinus, sculpted by Gian Lorenzo Bernini, is one of four in the niches beneath the dome of Saint Peter's Basilica, Vatican City.
 A spearpoint fragment said to be from the Holy Lance is also conserved in the Basilica.

 Longinus and his legend are the subject of the Moriones Festival held during Holy Week on the island of Marinduque, the Philippines.

 Hagiographical fragments on St. Longinus from 11th–13th century found in Dubrovnik indicate his veneration in this area in Middle Ages.
 There is altarpiece St. Longinus and St. Gaudentius by an anonymous author from 17th century in St. Anthony the Great Catholic parish church in Veli Lošinj.

 The Longinus cross (German: Longinuskreuz) is a special form of the Arma Christi cross, which occurs mainly in the Black Forest, but also occasionally in other regions of South Germany.

 Brazil

 Folkloric role

 In Brazil, Saint Longinus – in Portuguese, São Longuinho – is attributed the power of finding missing objects.
 The saint's aid is summoned by the chant:

 São Longuinho, São Longuinho, se eu achar [missing object], dou três pulinhos!

 (O Saint Longinus, Saint Longinus, if I find [missing object], I'll hop three times!)

 Folk tradition explains the association with missing objects with a tale from the saint's days in Rome.
 It is said he was of short stature and, as such, had unimpeded view of the underside of tables in crowded parties.
 Due to this, he would find and return objects dropped on the ground by the other attendants.

 Accounts vary regarding the promised offering of three hops, citing either deference to an alleged limping of the saint or a plea to the Holy Trinity.

-Brazilian spiritism

-Brazilian medium Chico Xavier wrote Brasil, Coração do Mundo, Pátria do Evangelho, a psychographic book of authorship attributed to the spirit of Humberto de Campos.
-In the book, Saint Longinus is claimed to have been reincarnated as Pedro II, the last Brazilian emperor.